ippontech/blog-usa/posts/build-a-reddit-crawler-with-aws-cdk-and-lambda.md

 }
 ```

-The lambda is using the environment variable `TOPIC_ARN` to know where to publish the SNS message, and we will see later how this variable is populated by AWS CDK.
+The lambda uses the environment variable `TOPIC_ARN` to publish a message to the correct SNS topic, and we will see later how this variable is populated by AWS CDK.

 # Deployment and test

-AWS CDK makes the whole infrastructure deployment super easy, especially when you don't have to worry about configuring permissions to allow the components to interact between them.
+AWS CDK makes the whole infrastructure deployment super easy, especially when you don't have to worry about configuring permissions to allow the components to interact between eachother.

-Below the code that defines our infrastructure and, as you can see, it is almost the same number of lines as our Lambda code:
+Below, the code that defines our infrastructure and, as you can see, it is even shorter than the Lambda code!

 ```typescript
 import * as cdk from '@aws-cdk/core';